grantposell/waag/README.md

-# waag
+# Take A Hike
-This a hiking application that includes the weather for the given location that a consumer would be looking to go to.
+###Team
-This is a 4 person project in the UT Houston Bootcamp.
+This is a 4 person project from the UT Houston Bootcamp.
+Team: William Cotton, Allisa Robb, Andreina Keller and I

+###Overview
+This a hiking application that includes the hiking paths available, the distance, and the rating of enjoyment of each path in any given location.

+###Technologies
 This application includes HTML5, CSS3, Bootstrap, JavaScript, jQuery, AJAX calls, Hiking APIs, Google Firebase, and Google Maps API.

-This application should be able to help people better plan for hiking trips in places they havent ever been to before.
+###Future Improvements
+-Build the application using a front end framework to enhance the user experience.
+-Make the website more mobile responsive.
+-Make the styling better for the routes when they are given to the user.
+-Pair the routes with a weather API to tell users what the weather will be.
+-Create a more user friendly environment for people to meet up on trails.